otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 1. Verify that the message type is `0x03`.
 1. Verify that the protocol version of the message is `0x0004`.
 Abort if it is not.
-1. Check that the receiver instance tag of the message matches your sender instance tag.
+1. Check that the receiver instance tag of the message matches their sender instance tag.
 1. Compute
    `t = 0x01 || KDF(usageReceiverClientProfile, Alices_Client_Profile, 64) ||